Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Graphs with Few Edges and Disjoint Cycles

 \begin{proof} This follows from the fact that \(P_{G\vee H}\) is the free sum \(\PG \oplus \PH\)~\cite[Proposition~4.2]{osughitsuchiya2020} (also called the direct sum) and the number of facets is multiplicative for free sums~\cite{HenkRichterZiegler}. \end{proof}

-\section{Graphs With Few Edges and Disjoint Cycles}
+\section{Graphs with Few Edges and Disjoint Cycles}

 We consider the symmetric edge polytopes for classes of connected graphs where the number of edges is small relative to the number of vertices.
 For any tree \(T\) on \(n\) vertices, \(\facets(T)=2^{n-1}\) by Proposition~\ref{prop:wedgesmultiply} as \(T\) can be constructed as a wedge of \(n-1\) single edges with an appropriate choice of identification points.
+Thus, $\maxf(n,n-1)=2^{n-1}$.

-Any connected graph with an equal number of vertices and edges has a unique cycle, and can be constructed as a wedge of that cycle with trees.
+Considering next the sequence $\maxf(n,n)$, any connected graph with an equal number of vertices and edges has a unique cycle, and hence can be constructed as a wedge of that cycle with trees.
 Therefore, we can count the facets of \(\PG\) for any such graph \(G\) and determine the maximum possible facet number arising from a graph with \(n\) vertices and \(n\) edges.

 \begin{definition} Let \(C(n,m)\) denote a graph on \(n\) vertices obtained by joining an \(m\)-cycle with a path graph on \(n-m\) edges. \end{definition}